tnevolin/mm6-skill-emphasis-mod/Readme.md

 ### Plate special abilities

 Knight and Paladin are seen as team champions rushing forward and covering weaker team members.
-Plate wearer has a chance to cover other team member not wearing a plate by taking a hit for them.
-Such chance grows with Plate rank.
+Plate wearer has a chance to cover other team member not wearing a plate from physical melee attack by taking a hit for them.
+Such chance grows with Plate skill rank.

 |bonus|normal|expert|master|
 |----|----:|----:|----:|